- Acreage and Farm Living

 Protection Under "The Animal Protection Act"

-If you suspect an animal in Parkland County is in danger from being left outside too long without the proper shelter, food or water, please contact Animal Control Services at 780-968-8400.
+If you suspect an animal in Parkland County is in danger from being left outside too long without the proper shelter, food or water, please contact Community and Protective Services at 780-968-8400.

 Endangering an animal by leaving them unprotected from the elements and can result is serious charges and fines under The Animal Protection Act of Alberta, A-41 RSA 2000.